-- a coffee ritual (we recommend learning – and loving! – to use a Chemex Affiliate link or French Press Affiliate link
+- Coffee ritual (we recommend learning — and loving! — to use a Chemex or French Press

-- a short 10-minute ‘morning yoga’ from any of the virtual yoga instructors in our list of work-from-home fitness tips
+- Short 10-minute ‘morning yoga’ from any of the virtual yoga instructors in our list of work-from-home fitness tips

-- a morning shower while you blast your favorite podcast or motivational playlist
+- Morning shower while you blast your favorite podcast or motivational playlist

-- a brief walk outside in your yard, garden or local park, while you leave your phone at home
+- Brief walk outside in your yard, garden or local park, while you leave your phone on the counter

 Treat your bedroom as a place where you live, not where you work, to achieve that perfect balance of work and life.